bootladder/blog/jekyll/_posts/2018-05-14-freejekyllbuilder-com.md

 * Another (webhook or Travis) hits the production web server, which tells the server to update itself.
 * The server may know the URL or can be given the URL to freejekyllbuilder.com
 * The server downloads the built site, unzips, deploys into the web server root.

+**Port 80 Issue**
+I have 50GB disk on this VPS, sweet!
+I don't want to get another VPS just for freejekyllbuilder.
+I also don't want to tie up port 80 for freejekyllbuilder.
+So I will reverse proxy the port 80 on my VPS.

+**SSL**
+I have to generate certs